sstauross/commentsApp/README.md

-#Comments app
+#TODO APP
-This is a comments app using React
+This is a todo app using React